silverstripe/silverstripe-framework/docs/en/05_Contributing/13_CSS_Coding_Conventions.md

   Naming and conventions in this folder follow [ITCSS](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/).

+## Icons and Graphics

+Most graphics used in the CMS are vector based, and stored as generated webfonts in `admin/client/src/font`, which also contains a HTML reference.
+The webfonts are generated through the [Fontastic](http://app.fontastic.me) service.
+If you need new icons to be added, please ping us on Github.

 ## Legacy conventions

 CSS written prior to SilverStripe 4.0 is not following the conventions outlined above.